SABMIS: Sparse approximation based blind multi-image steganography scheme: Experimental Results

 In general, the visual quality of the stego-image degrades as the embedding capacity increases.
 Hence, preserving the visual quality becomes increasingly important.
 There is no universal criterion to determine the quality of the constructed stego-image.
 However, we evaluate it by visual and numerical measures.
 We use Peak Signal-to-Noise Ratio (PSNR), Mean Structural Similarity (MSSIM) index, Normalized Cross-Correlation (NCC) coefficient, entropy, and Normalized Absolute Error (NAE) numerical measures.

 When using the visual measures, we construct the stego-images corresponding to the different {cover} images used in our experiments and then check their distortion visually.
-We also check their corresponding histograms and edge map diagrams.
-Here, we present the visual comparison only for `Zelda' as the cover image with {`Peppers' secret image and the corresponding stego-image}.
+We also check their corresponding edge map diagrams.
+Here, we present the visual comparison only for `Stream' as the cover image with {`Lake' secret image and the corresponding stego-image}.
 We get similar results for the other images as well.
 The comparison is given in Figure \ref{Figure:visual analysis st2}.
-The cover image and its corresponding histogram and edge map are shown in parts (a), (b) and (c) of this figure.
-The stego-image and its corresponding histogram and edge map are given in parts (d), (e) and (f) of the same figure.
+The cover image and its corresponding edge map are shown in parts (a) and (b) of this figure.
+The stego-image and its corresponding edge map are given in parts (c) and (d) of the same figure.
 When we compare each figure with its counterpart, we find that they are very similar.

 {Next, when using the numerical measures to assess the quality of the stego-image with respect to the cover image, we first evaluate the most common measure of PSNR value in Section \ref{PSNRSec}.
 Subsequently, we evaluate the other more rarely used numerical measures of MSSIM index, NCC coefficient, entropy, and NAE in Section \ref{OtherMeasuresSec}}.